szabgab/perlmaven.com/sites/en/pages/indexing-emails-in-an-mbox.md

 and after the internal `while` loop I added a call to `last`.
 That way the process will stop just after the first file.

-Even with that I got a <b>lot</b> of headers.
+Even with that I got a **lot** of headers.
 Some of them only differ in case:

 ```
 Accept-Language  11